davidsday/go-tdd/README.txt

 goTestParser is designed to work alongside of vim-go, since, really, vim-go is my most important golang development tool.

-It does not interfere with vim-go in anyway.
+It does not interfere with vim-go in anyway that I am aware of.

 goTestParser provides its own go test parser, written in golang, which parses the 'go test -v -json' output and in turn, provides a further